eu-ge-ne/enrouter/apps/web/src/app/docs/start/index.md

 esbuild.

 Vite is using Rollup for producing final bundle for prod.
-But during development it is using two budlers: Rollup for compiling your code and esbuild for for precompiling dependencies from `node_modules` folder.
+But during development it is using two bundlers: Rollup for compiling your code and esbuild for precompiling dependencies in `node_modules` folder.
 That's why we need to use `optimizeDeps.exclude`.
 To tell esbuild to ignore `virtual:enrouter` and do not try to compile it, because it is handled somewhere else (by Rollup).